Kryztofr/AutoOS/README.md

 irm https://raw.githubusercontent.com/tinodin/AutoOS/master/deploy.ps1 | iex
 ```

 If you get any errors during the script, it’s most likely because your current operating system has disabled services that are required.
 Make sure to use a default installation of Windows to run the script.
+If you can't figure it out leave a message in my discord server.

 **Step 6:** Once the script finished, `restart` and boot into the `default option`.
 Make sure to `keep your ethernet cable connected` or `connect to your WiFi in the setup`. **DO NOT BYPASS THE NETWORK REQUIREMENT!** Then wait for Windows to finish installing.

 **Step 7:** Once finished, wait for AutoOS to open up.

 **Step 8:** Carefully look through every tab and select your preferences and apps.
 Then click "Install AutoOS".
-This process will take around 20-30 minutes.
+This process will take around 15-30 minutes.

-If you want to delete your old Windows partition and merge the unallocated space with the AutoOS partition, use [Minitool Partition Wizard Free](https://cdn2.minitool.com/?p=pw&e=pw-free) (decline each offer in the installer).
-Then use the `Delete` function on the old Windows partition and the `Extend` function on the AutoOS partition and max out the slider.
-Click apply and restart.
-Make sure to delete `Minitool Partition Wizard Free` again after you are done.

 ### What to do after the installation is finished?
 - `Disable` the toggle in `Services & Drivers` tab and restart whenever you are `Gaming`.